where to stand in pickleball

 But where exactly on the baseline should you stand?

-Well, your court position here is going to be mimic that of the return team playing the serve.
-You'll want to be at the baseline, give or take a few feet.
+Well, your court position here is going to mimic that of the return team playing the serve.
+You’ll want to be at the baseline, give or take a few feet.

 Again, give yourself some extra room and stay at the baseline.
 I tend to stand directly on the baseline or even hedge a little closer.